johngage/voteA/content/intro.md

 Here is the important convergence: **As American news organizations build their capabilities to report on the election, they can build, at the same time, elements of what America needs to _protect_ its election systems--a new, vast network of local sources, local data, and local analysis able to detect anomalies and irregularities.**

 As election systems have come to rely almost entirely  on information technologies, new capabilities are inextricably joined with new vulnerabilities.
-Estimates range into the billions of dollars to update or replace voting systems in America's nine thousand voting jurisdictions to reach desirable levels of security.
+Estimates range into the billions of dollars to update or replace voting systems in America's ten thousand voting jurisdictions to reach desirable levels of security.
 Primary elections in 2020, and the general election in 2020 will run on antiquated and vulnerable equipment.

 Time and money have run out.
 There is no practical way to change the voting systems for the majority of these jurisdictions.

 But we can build reporting systems, **news** systems, **data analysis** systems to significantly increase our trust in election results.
 These systems will require new initiatives by American news organizations, joined with new capabilities of data acquisition and analysis developed in the rapidly expanding world of data science.
-The expertise to do this lies in American companies, American universities, and American institutions devoted to national security.
+The expertise to do this lies in American companies, American universities, and American institutions devoted to national security, joined with those charged with actually carrying out American elections.

-This site outlines a workable approach to join these communities in a common effort for America's elections.
+This site outlines a workable approach to join these communities in a common effort for America's election integrity.

-## Public media
-- Major US papers
-- Television news
-- Twitter/Facebook/Reddit

-## Human incentives

 ## Trials and demonstrations
+- Colorado
+- Rhode Island
+- Wisconson
+- Virginia
+- Ohio
+- Mexico
+- Michigan

 [^1]: https://www.electiondataservices.com/research-services/